 Some people say we shouldn’t distinguish between exceptional and mediocre performance — everyone should receive a trophy.
 While that sounds great in theory, it doesn’t work in practice.

 If you want excellence, you have to recognize and reward it.
 Period.
-You can’t grant the average employee the same reward as the superstar; you can’t give the mediocre student the same grade as the terrific one; and you can’t award the team that finishes last the same prize as the team that finishes first.
-Why, you ask?
+You can’t grant the mediocre employee the same reward as the superstar; you can’t give the average student the same grade as the terrific one; and you can’t award the team that finishes last the same prize as the team that finishes first.
+Why? you ask.
 It reduces any incentive to strive for the best, to do your best, or to be the best.

 People stop trying when there’s no benefit for being exceptional